lasse-meixner/lead_map/US/lead_data/reuters/scripts/ReadMe.md

 It also contains two HIGH-level wrappers that call the entire cleaning and merging pipeline.

 ## Running source files:
-DropBox authentication will set the working directory into /raw_files.
+Make sure to set the working directory to the source directory.
-Call any script from there, e.g. `source("../scripts/source files/clean-IL.R")`
+Call any script from there, e.g. `source("clean-IL.R")`

 If you wish to run all states at once, you can use the *run_all_states()* function after `source("../scripts/merging_functions.R")`.

 ## mergingstates.R

-:warning: *Not yet tested*

 This file is a wrapper to merge all states into one tibble at the zip level that can be called using `source("../scripts/mergingstates.R")`.
 The logic is implemented in the **merging_functions.R** script.